Homeomorphism of S^1 and Factorization: Algebraic Homeomorphisms, I

 Suppose that $n \ne m$, $w_n,w_m \ne 0$, and $(m, n) = d$.
 The equation we obtain from $w = \phi_n \circ\phi_m(z)$ is

-(This arises from setting $Z_{\phi_n}=W_{\phi_m}$ as in Definition \ref{composition}).
 On the one hand this polynomial has degree $mn/d$ in each individual variable for all $w_n,w_m \ne 0$.
 Thus the degree is unchanging.
 On the one hand the total degree of this polynomial is generically $2mn/d$, but the total degree decreases when $(-w_n)^{m/d}=w_m^{n/d}$.
 This means that the topology of the surface $\hat{\Sigma}_{\phi_n(w_n)\circ \phi(w_m)}$ can vary with the parameters.
-In particular, for our purposes, it somewhat of a waste of time to compute the genus.
-But we will do this anyway.

 The values of $z \in\Delta$ at which branching occurs are

 We want to calculate the ramification for $Z$ at these branch points.
 For the value $z = (\bar{ w}_m)^{1/m}$, there are n inverse images, $(z,w = \bar{w}_n^{1/n})$.
 By symmetry, the ramification index must be the same at each point, hence this index equals $m/d$ at each of these inverse images.
 Given $z$ such that $\phi_m(z) = (\bar{w}_n)^{1/n}$, there are $m$ inverse images, and possibly again by symmetry the index is the same at all of them.
 Hence the ramification index must be $n/d$ at each point.
 So in a generic situation we expect the ramification index